 ARCHITECTURAL STYLE: Federation Gothic CONSTRUCTION DATE: 1914; 1940 DEMOLISHED: N/A HISTORIC THEMES: Social and civic activities 406: Religion VALUES AND STATEMENT OF SIGNIFICANCE: The placehas aesthetic value as the buildings in the complex are good demonstrations of the style in which they were constructed; the church is a good and intact example of the Federation Gothic style and the Presbytery and former school building are simple expressions of the Post War International style.
 The complex of buildings are a landmark in the streetscape.
 St Anne's Church, Presbytery and former school building have historic value for their association with the development of the Catholic community in Belmont during the early 20th century and the ongoing provisions of services to this community until the present day.
-The complex of buildings, including Charles Courtland and Patrick Love.
+The complex of buildings have historic value for their association with prominent members of the Belmont community who helped fund the church buildings, including Charles Courtland and Patrick Love.
 The place is associated with local architect Augustus Rieussett and builder Joseph William Blacklock.
-The complex of the Belmont and wider community who have visited the site for social and spiritual reasons since the early 20th century.
+The complex of church buildings have social value for the many members of the Belmont and wider community who have visited the site for social and spiritual reasons since the early 20th century.
 The continuity of function and form of these buildings in the streetscape contribute to the community sense of place.
 LEVEL OF SIGNIFICANCE Considerable MANAGEMENT CATEGORY Category 2 Very important to the heritage of the City of Belmont.
 High degree of integrity/authenticity.
 Conservation of the place is highly desirable.
 Any alterations or extensions should reinforce the significance of the place Include on the Local Planning Scheme No 15 Heritage List.
 PHYSICAL DESCRIPTION: 11-13 Hehir Street is a complex of church, presbytery and the former Catholic School located on the north eastern side of Hehir Street with a return to Barker Street.
 Federation Gothic church of red brick construction incorporating contrasting rendered detailing including string courses, capping and detailing.
 The typically steep pitched roof is clad with corrugated metal sheeting with a cross on the south-western gable apex.
 The porch entry is located on the south-west elevation, which follows the same design as the main body of the church, albeit on a smaller scale.
 The porch is positioned between the buttresses that extend up the full height of the elevation and contains an elaborate rendered arch around the entry.
 The roof to the porch is at the same pitch as the main roof.
 Twin arched windows above the porch contain leaded lights.
 The side elevations are divided into a series of bays by buttresses with raked capping.
 Each bay contains a three-section window with toplights.
 A small porch has been constructed to the rear of the church.
+The former school building is located to the south east of the church.
+The building is of timber framed construction with fibre cement sheet and weatherboard cladding.
+The shallow pitched hipped roof extends down with a break of pitch to form the verandah canopy across the north east elevation.
+The verandah canopy to the south west elevation is a separate element, positioned below the eaves of the main roof.
+The roof is clad with short sheet corrugated iron sheeting.